 - A need for control

+Modeling communication is an important part of parenting.
 Children learn who they are and how to identify, value, and communicate needs and feelings through interactions with their parents.
 Thus, how you communicate with your children is critical to the formation of their identity and to a large extent determines how secure their sense of self and self-esteem are.
 Here are traits of healthy families that allow children to develop into independent, functional adults:

 - Free expression of thoughts, feelings, and observations